Dagestan: Russian rule consolidated

-Uprisings against imperial Russia
+Uprisings against Imperial Russia

 The Russian administration, however, disappointed and embittered the highlanders.
-The institution of heavy taxation, coupled with the expropriation of estates and the construction of fortresses (including Makhachkala), electrified highlanders into rising under the aegis of the Muslim Imamate of Dagestan, led by Ghazi Mohammed (1828–1832), Gamzat-bek (1832–1834) and Shamil (1834–1859).
+The institution of heavy taxation, coupled with the expropriation of estates and the construction of fortresses (including Makhachkala), electrified highlanders into rising under the aegis of the Muslim Imamate of Dagestan, led by Ghazi Mohammed (1828–1832), Hamzat Bek (1832–1834) and Shamil (1834–1859).
 This Caucasian War raged until 1864.

 Dagestan and Chechnya profited from the Russo-Turkish War (1877–1878), rising together against the Russian Empire.
 Chechnya rose again at various times throughout the late 19th and 20th centuries.

 Soviet era

-On 21 December 1917, Ingushetia, Chechnya, Dagestan and the rest of the North Caucasus declared independence from Russia and formed a single state called the "United Mountain Dwellers of the North Caucasus" (also known as the Mountainous Republic of the Northern Caucasus).
+On December 21, 1917, Ingushetia, Chechnya, Dagestan and the rest of the North Caucasus declared independence from Russia and formed a single state called the "United Mountain Dwellers of the North Caucasus" (also known as the Mountainous Republic of the Northern Caucasus).
 The capital of the new state was moved to Temir-Khan-Shura.
 The first prime minister of the state was Tapa Chermoyev, a prominent Chechen statesman.
 The second prime minister was an Ingush statesman Vassan-Girey Dzhabagiev, who in 1917 also became the author of the constitution of the land, and in 1920 was re-elected for a third term.
 After the Bolshevik Revolution, Ottoman armies occupied Azerbaijan and Dagestan and the region became part of the short-lived Mountainous Republic of the Northern Caucasus.
-After more than three years of fighting the White Army and local nationalists, the Bolsheviks achieved victory and the Dagestan Autonomous Soviet Socialist Republic was proclaimed on 20 January 1921.
+After more than three years of fighting the White Army and local nationalists, the Bolsheviks achieved victory and the Dagestan Autonomous Soviet Socialist Republic was proclaimed on January 20, 1921.
 As the newly created Soviet Union was consolidating control in the region, Dagestan declared itself a republic within the Russian Soviet federation but did not follow the other ASSRs in declaring sovereignty.

 Post-Soviet era

-On 7 August 1999, the Islamic International Peacekeeping Brigade (IIPB), an Islamist group from Chechnya led by warlords Shamil Basayev, Ibn Al-Khattab and Ramzan Akhmadov, launched a military invasion of Dagestan, in support of the Shura separatist rebels with the aim of creating an "independent Islamic State of Dagestan".
+On August 7, 1999, the Islamic International Peacekeeping Brigade (IIPB), an Islamist group from Chechnya led by warlords Shamil Basayev, Ibn Al-Khattab and Ramzan Akhmadov, launched a military invasion of Dagestan, in support of the Shura separatist rebels with the aim of creating an "independent Islamic State of Dagestan".

 The invaders were supported by part of the local population but were driven back by the Russian military and local paramilitary groups.
 In response to the invasion, Russian forces subsequently reinvaded Chechnya later that year.

 Dagestan has one of the highest unemployment rates in Russia.

 Dagestani soldiers participated in the 2022 Russian invasion of Ukraine, many of whom were killed in action.
 In September, Dagestan became a center of the 2022 North Caucasian protests against mobilization.

+In 2023, during the Gaza war, there were a wave of antisemitic attacks across the North Caucasus, including Dagestan.